openAVproductions/openAV-manual/source/luppp.rst

 https://www.youtube.com/watch?v=R6WiWDDKRCQ

-Before we can record we need to connect some audio source to Luppps master_in_left and master_in_right and connect master_right and master_left to the output jacks of the system.
+Before we can record we need to connect some audio source to Luppps master_in and connect master_right and master_left to the output jacks of the system.
 See screenshot of the connections:

 .. image:: img/luppp/luppp_jack_connections.png
    :align: center

-Next we will take a look at the Luppp interface, which may seem complex at the start, but really its quite simple once we understand what each part of the UI does.
+Next we will take a look at the Luppp interface, which may seem complex at the start, but really it's quite simple once we understand what each part of the UI does.

 .. image:: img/luppp/luppp_interface.png